wp-plugins/etruel-del-post-copies/readme.txt

 2. Logs saved shows at bottom of Options Page.

 == Changelog ==

+= 3.10 =
+* Added options to search duplicates for title or content.
+* Added scrolled log to bottom of page.

 = 3.02 =
 * some fixes in main query.